 What does it mean when a hurricane undergoes 'rapid intensification'?

-This is a term used for tropical cyclones (tropical depressions, tropical storms and hurricanes) that – you guessed it – intensify at a rapid pace, but there is strict criteria a storm must meet in order to officially undergo rapid intensification.
+Rapid intensification is a term used for tropical cyclones (tropical depressions, tropical storms and hurricanes) that – you guessed it – intensify at a rapid pace, but there are strict criteria a storm must meet to officially undergo rapid intensification.

 When does rapid intensification occur?

-During the record-breaking 2020 Atlantic hurricane season, 10 of the 13 hurricanes that formed underwent hurricane rapid intensification, and a few of those underwent explosive intensification.
+During the record-breaking 2020 Atlantic hurricane season, 10 of the 13 hurricanes formed underwent rapid hurricane intensification, and a few underwent explosive intensification.
 This tied the previous record number of rapidly intensifying hurricanes set in 1995, according to NOAA's National Centers for Environmental Information.

 WATCH VS. WARNING: HERE ARE THE DIFFERENCES BETWEEN THESE WEATHER TERMS THAT COULD SAVE YOUR LIFE